grpc/proposal/L9-go-resolver-balancer-API.md

 #### Swapping out balancer

-When there's a change in service config LoadBalancingPolicy (or other equivalent such as resolved addresses are balancer servers not backends) which causes the balancer being swapped out, gRPC will
+When there's a change in service config LoadBalancingPolicy (or other equivalent such as resolved addresses are balancer servers not backends) which causes the balancer being swapped out, gRPC will close the existing balancer and build a new balancer.
+The existing picker will still be used to pick until a new picked is returned from the new balancer.

+Optimizations can be done to reuse existing connections in this process:

 1. Build the new balancer with balancer config
 1. When gRPC callbacks gets called by balancer to create new connections: